openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 OpenVINO&trade; toolkit provides a demo that uses YOLOv3 model.
 Refer to the [Object Detection C++ Demo](@ref omz_demos_object_detection_demo_cpp) for more information.

-## Convert YOLOv1 and YOLOv2 Models to the IR
+## Converting YOLOv1 and YOLOv2 Models to the IR

 Before converting, choose a YOLOv1 or YOLOv2 model version that best suits your task.
 Download model configuration file and corresponding weight file:
 * From [DarkFlow repository](https://github.com/thtrieu/darkflow): configuration files are stored in the *`cfg`* directory, links to weight files are given in the *`README.md`* file.
 The files from this repository are adapted for conversion to TensorFlow using DarkFlow.